bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2003_automating_iac_terraform_cloud.md

 Selecting “Create Policy” will generate a Sentinel Policy that you can then add to Terraform Cloud.
 Copy the code from section 3 of the output.

 Head back to Terraform Cloud and go to the “Policies" setting and "Create a new policy."
+Name the policy `bridgecrew`.
+The "Enforcement mode" will determine whether builds are blocked (`hard-mandatory`) by violations of Sentinel policies, in this case sourced from Bridgecrew, are blocked but with an override (`soft-mandatory`), or just provide the violations but don't block.
+For the purpose of this workshop, we know there are violations but we want to deploy them anyway.
+Set the mode to `advisory (logging only)`.

-Name the policy `bridgecrew` and paste the code you copied in the Bridgecrew integration page and paste it into the “Policy code” section and select “Create policy”:
+Paste the code you copied in the Bridgecrew integration page and paste it into the “Policy code” section and select “Create policy”:

 ![Add Sentinel Policy](images/sentinel_policy.png "Add Sentinel Policy")